da4throux/MMM-Paris-RATP-PG/README.md

                     {
                         lineNumber: 1, // bus line number (the one displayed on bus stops, maps and buses ..) stopCode  : 1, // this is an exact stop code of Tisseo.
-You can find it on your favorite bus stop sign. or Get it on Tisseo travels webapp maxEntries:3   // if you want the 2 next buses schedules },
+You can find it on your favorite bus stop sign. or Get it on Tisseo travels webapp
+                        maxEntries: 3  // if you want the 3 next buses schedules },
                     {
                         //etc.